ivanjermakov/traffic-flow-simulation/README.md

 # traffic-flow-simulation
 Visual simulation of traffic flow on road intersections.
-Using Java and Processing for rendering
+Using Java with Processing for rendering